cagilalsac/UsersMicroservices/README.md

 https and http profiles as in:
 https://github.com/cagilalsac/UsersMicroservices/tree/master/06_Microservices_Users.AppHost/Properties/launchSettings.json

+Note: When you run your application in Rider on Mac and if you get the exception below:
+Failed to read NuGet.Config due to unauthorized access.
+Path: '/Users/YourUserFolder/.nuget/NuGet/NuGet.Config'
+you should run the following commands in the terminal of Rider:
+sudo chown $USER ~/.nuget/NuGet/NuGet.Config
+chmod 644 ~/.nuget/NuGet/NuGet.Config

 ## 3. CORE Project

 7. Right-click the solution in Solution Explorer, then Add -> New Project to create a project named CORE as a Class Library with .NET 8.0.